Bruno Retailleau: Minister of the Interior, 2024–2025

 On 21 September 2024, Retailleau was appointed Minister of the Interior in the government of Prime Minister Michel Barnier, succeeding Gérald Darmanin.
 His appointment marked a shift to the right; shortly prior to his appointment, he had called for "less immigration, more security".

 Retailleau's first days as Interior Minister were marked by the murder of Philippine Le Noir de Carlan in Paris, by a Moroccan illegal immigrant, who had previously been convicted of rape and imprisoned, but had not been deported following his release.
 After taking office, Retailleau proposed a number of measures to "take back control" of France's immigration policy, which were met by favourable polls.
 Ahead of introducing a bill on the subject, he demanded prefects order a "complete mobilisation" to "speed up the pace of deportations" of illegal migrants.

 His tenure and popularity made him "unavoidable" after the fall of the Barnier government, with speculations that he would be included in the next government.
 He was thus retained by François Bayrou when he succeeded Barnier, with Retailleau titled Minister of State.

+2027 presidential campaign

+Retailleau announced in February 2026 that he would seek the Republican nomination for the 2027 presidential election.
+He was subsequently nominated by the party on 19 April 2026.